 - Proxies cannot be deformed or otherwise modified.
 For example, you cannot animate components inside a proxy (but you can animate the position, rotation and scale of the proxy as a whole rigid object).

 Redshift Proxy Files can contain any number of meshes.
 In fact, Redshift Proxy Files describe an entire scene and support object types including hair, strands, instances, volume containers, lights and any materials/shaders applied to these objects.
 A Redshift Proxy Files can even contain other proxies!

 Redshift Proxies provide the option to use either the materials embedded in the Redshift Proxy File, or to replace those materials with materials from the scene where the proxy is placed.

-Redshift Proxy File s are DCC-independent, so you can export a Redshift Proxy File from Maya and place it as a proxy in Softimage, or vice-versa, though there are currently some important limitations you should be aware of.
+Redshift Proxy File s are DCC-independent, so you can export a Redshift Proxy File from Maya and place it as a proxy in Softimage, or vice-versa.

 When working with Redshift Proxies, it is helpful to follow these guidelines:

-- You cannot retrieve the original Maya, 3ds Max or Softimage mesh from a Redshift Proxy File, so it is generally advisable to keep the original source data that was used to export the Redshift Proxy.
+- You cannot retrieve the original 3d app's (Maya, C4D, Houdini, etc) mesh from a Redshift Proxy File, so it is generally advisable to keep the original source data that was used to export the Redshift Proxy.